Calderis/Directus-Next-Starter/README.md

 You will require a Directus to mount your database.
 By default it does run on the port 8055.

+You can start it through `yarn setup:directus` or follow the Directus quickstart.

 * Quick start: [Getting started](https://directus.io/open-source/#install)

 ### 3. Start the application